cosmos/sdk-tutorials/voter-legacy/index.md

 - `vue` contains a web user interface for your app, responsible for everything you see on the user interface.
 - `x` contains the main building blocks of your app: modules.
 Right now there is only one module: `voter`.

 Your project directory contains all of the code that is required to build and launch a blockchain-based app.
-Now, you can try to launch your app by running starport serve inside your project:
+Now, you can try to launch your app by running starport chain serve inside your project:

 ```
-starport serve
+starport chain serve
 ```

 You should be able to see the following output - *as well as any errors that might show up in your application.*